 We then decided to make the most out of our little walks since art is basically everywhere!

-The Catterdrale si Santa Maria Del Fiore is hard to capture in one shot; it’s massive and located in a tight spot surrounded by small streets and buildings.
+The Caterdrale di Santa Maria Del Fiore is hard to capture in one shot; it’s massive and located in a tight spot surrounded by small streets and buildings.
 The decoration on the outside of this church is impressive.
 It’s dome called Il Duomo is one of Firenze’s most famous landmarks.

 Like I said art is everywhere, and proof of that is the La Loggia dei Lanzi.

-All these creations, set against the backdrop of dreamy Italian sunlight makes Firenze a really beautiful destination.
+There’s something about the dreamy Italian sunlight that makes Firenze an outstandingly beautiful destination.

-The next part of our Firenze story will be about one of our, if not, our most favorite topics…food!
+The next part of our Firenze story is about one of our ( if not our most) favorite topics…food!
+(Firenze (Part 2: Food!))